The Biological Evolution of Pain

 A flexible brain can improve the biological fitness but it does not necessarily lead to superiority over other creatures:

 Prokaryotes can be divided into Archaea and Bacteria.
-Bacteria are very efficient with regard to survival despite lacking intelligence.
-Due to their flexible genome they are able to permanently create new forms and adapt to the environment.
-There is a competition between the survival strategy of flexible genomes and the strategy of flexible brains and the outcome of this race is open:
+Bacteria are very efficient regarding survival despite lacking intelligence.
+They dispose of a CRISPR mechanism which destroys invading viruses [Li].
+Furthermore, due to their flexible genome, they can permanently create new forms and adapt to the environment.
+There is a competition between the survival strategy of flexible genomes and the strategy of flexible brains, and the outcome of this race is open:

 o Bacteria always find ways to outwit the defensive strategies of the human body and the human medicine